 She was DoP of “Peace Unveiled”, one part of the four part PBS series “Women in War and Peace”, which won Best TV documentary on International Affairs for the Edward R. Murrow Award for Best TV documentary in 2011.

-Lucy is the DoP of the full length documentary “The Speed Sisters”, which premiered at Hot Docs in 2015, is currently showing at US cinemas and has been translated into more than 30 languages.
+Nina Louisa is the DoP of the full length documentary “The Speed Sisters”, which premiered at Hot Docs in 2015, is currently showing at US cinemas and has been translated into more than 30 languages.

 Carla is a graduate of The National Ballet School of Canada and attended the University of Minnesota majoring in Theatre Arts and French.